-The Nickelodeon Animation Podcast is a phenomenal resource for anyone who would like to learn more about the animation industry.
-Each episode features known figures of the industry, whether it be directors, producers, storyboard artists, animators, voice actors, and everything in between.
-This podcast is a gem for anyone who is even slightly interested in animation, and in my genuine opinion, I highly recommend that you all check it out!
-The inspiration for this article came from Episode 18 of the podcast featuring Lauren Faust.
+The Nickelodeon Animation Podcast is a phenomenal resource for anyone who would like to learn about the animation industry from established creatives.
+Each episode features known professionals, whether it be directors, producers, storyboard artists, animators, or voice actors, to share their personal insights related to their involvement of some capacity within the animation production pipeline.
+This podcast is a gem to anyone who is looking to pursue a career in animation, or even to those who are only slightly interested in animation as a form of storytelling.

 Lauren Faust is an incredible woman.
-She worked on the Powerpuff Girls, Foster’s Home for Imaginary Friends, and was responsible for developing My Little Pony: Friendship is Magic.
-Her involvement in modern television animation is lengthy, and to top off her incredible success, she is also a fantastic role model.
+She has worked on the Powerpuff Girls, Foster’s Home for Imaginary Friends, and is responsible for developing My Little Pony: Friendship is Magic.
+Her involvement in modern television animation is vast, and to top off her professional contributions to the medium, she is also a fantastic role model—as both an industry figurehead, and as a person.

-Faust approaches her line of work with a feminist mindset.
-As a female writer, director, and storyboard artist, she has experienced what it feels like to be the minority within the animation industry and wider entertainment sector as a whole.
-As such, she works to inspire many young girls to defy odds and expectations within their line of work, whether involved in animation or not, and to avoid giving in to the supposed restrictions that are set upon them on the basis of gender:
+One of Faust’s hallmark qualities is how she approaches her line of work with an openly feminist outlook.
+As a female writer, director, and storyboard artist, she has experienced what it is like to be a minority within the animation industry and, as an extension, the wider entertainment sector.
+To combat the direct and indirect maltreatment towards women in many production environments, she works to inspire young professionals to defy odds and expectations within their line of work whether involved in animation or a different field entirely; and to avoid giving in to the supposed restrictions that are set upon both men and women on the basis of gender:

 “[Girls] need to know that they can do these bigger things, they need to know that they can be tough and strong. . . her feelings are important too; her goals, her dreams, and her needs.” — Lauren Faust, Nickelodeon Animation Podcast

-Faust wrote about her perspective on the animation industry in a blog post.
-She has done a phenomenal job at defying odds within the industry and centering her career around developing lovable and well-rounded female characters:
+Faust has done a phenomenal job at defying odds within the animation industry and caters her projects to developing lovable and well-rounded female characters:

 “I have been a lifelong feminist, and as an artist working in the animation industry for more than 16 years I have striven to do right by women and girls in the animated projects I have been part of.
 I try to bring sincerity and depth to the female characters I’ve animated and have fought in development and story meetings to make female characters more than just the typical girlfriend, Mom or sex symbol.
 I’ve even fought to see that there was more than just one girl character in whatever project I was working on.
 Sometimes I swayed my coworkers (often it was easy, to their credit) and sometimes I lost.
 My goal, as an artist and as a storyteller, was to one day have a show of my own for and about girls.” — Lauren Faust, Ms. Blog Magazine

 Words of wisdom from the queen of television animation herself.
-And although this specific podcast really spoke to me, there is a long list of others ones that might have a major impact on you.
+And although this specific podcast episode really speaks to me, there is a long list of others that can have a similar impact on you.
+As such, I can confidently say that the Nickelodeon Animation Podcast is worth your time.